anyscale/templates/templates/e2e-dspy-workflow/README.md

     Example({'text': 'I still have not received an answer as to why I was charged $1.00 in a transaction?', 'label': 'extra_charge_on_statement'}) (input_keys={'text'})

+Now we will take all of our checkpoints and the base mode, prompt optimize them, and evaluate them on the synthetic devset.

+Note that there is a `%%capture` below.
+This is to suppress the output of the evaluation and prompt optimization because it is quite long.
+We will graph the results in the cell after.
+You can remove it to see the output.

 ```python
 %%capture